hurenkam/node-red-hue-services/README.md

 Use the following command to disable debug logging:

 `curl -i -H "Accept: application/json" 'localhost:1880/debug' -X "DELETE"`

+Classes have 4 loglevels:
+- error
+- warn
+- info
+- debug

+Log messages are typically built like this: <loglevel>:<class>:<name or id> <logmessage>, where currently the following classes exist (see the code).
+Each level of each class can be enabled or disabled seperately, and even per instance.

+Clip classes:
+- RestApi
+- ClipApi
+- Resource
+- ServiceListResource

+Node classes:
+- BaseNode
+- BridgeConfigNode
+- ButtonNode
+- DevicePowerNode
+- GroupedLightNode
+- LightNode
+- LightLevelNode
+- MotionNode
+- RelativeRotaryNode
+- ResourceNode
+- SceneNode
+- ServiceNode
+- TemperatureNode
+- ZigbeeConnectivityNode

 # Credits
 Credit where credit is due, this was inspired by the node-red-contrib-huemagic project, which stopped working for me at some point.